gwierink/monkeyWrench/README.md

 # <img src="images/monkeyWrench.png">Monkey Wrench
 Monkey Wrench is a set of notes to self.
 I distribute these notes and example in the hope that it is useful for others as well and, ideally, I get some feedback and new ideas.
 Please feel free to use, modify, and distribute as per GPLv3.
-For contract work please visit the [provis | process viualization website](http://www.process-visualization.com/) website.
+For contract work please visit the [provis | process viualization](http://www.process-visualization.com/) website.

 # Content
 Please see the file CONTENT.md for a list of examples and notes.